Middle East Technical University Directive for Double Major Programs

 Double Major Programs

 ARTICLE 5 – (1) A double major program is a program independent of the major program the student is enrolled in.

-(2) A double major program is designed by the concerned department, and offered by recommendation of the concerned faculty board, the decision of the Senate and approval of the Higher Education Council.
+(2) A double major program is designed by the concerned department, and offered by recommendation of the concerned faculty board, and the decision of the Senate.

 (3) The curriculum of a double major program incorporates all the courses of the major program of that department.

-(4) There may be identical or equivalent courses in the double major program and the major program which the student is enrolled in.
+(4) There may be identical or equivalent courses in the double major program and the major program in which the student is enrolled in.

 (5) Except for the common or equivalent courses in the two programs, students in a double major program are required to take a minimum of 12 courses provided that the total of the credit points is not less than 36.